gwexploratoryaudits/brla_explore/B2Audits/README.md

 for the *BRAVOLike* single audit.

 You may also use other values for `margin`, or use `1` (without replacement) to see what you would get were the audit used in a setting different from the one it was designed for.
-Using `margin=0` will give you the risk schedule, total risk and a lower bound on the number of expected ballot draws when the underlying election is tied.
+Using `margin=0` will give you the risk schedule, total risk and a lower bound on the minimum number of expected ballot draws when the underlying election is tied.

 `[RiskSched1, RiskValue1, ExpectedBallotsInCorrect1] = B2Risks(0, N, n1, kmin1, 0)`